jorisvandenbossche/geopandas-tutorial/README.md

 conda install jupyter geopandas geoplot
 ```

-But of course, using another distribution (e.g. Enthought Canopy) or ``pip`` is good as well (a requirements file is provided as well), as long
+But of course, using another distribution (e.g. Enthought Canopy) or ``pip`` is fine as well (a requirements file is provided as well), as long
 as you have the above packages installed.